 Problems Growing Aubergines

-The leaves and fruits are eaten to produce holes.
-These are produced by tomato moth caterpillars, snails, slugs etc. Best picked off and squashed using a torchlight after dark.
+If the leaves and fruits are being eaten and holes are evident, then a number of problematic pests are about.
+The damage is most likely produced by tomato moth caterpillars, snails, slugs etc. These are best picked off and squashed using a torchlight after dark.

 We have mentioned verticillium fungal wilt a few times.
 It is a common fungus found in soils where it persists for long periods.
-It invades water conducting vessels called the phloem which leads to leaves or various parts of leaves.
+It invades water conducting vessels called the phloem which passes into leaves or various parts of leaves.
 These wilt when the fungus invades.
 The infected plants often survive long enough to produce fruit but the crop is significantly reduced.
-The best and probably only recipe is to grow the plants in fresh soil-potting media.
+The best and probably only recourse to action is to grow the plants in fresh soil-potting media.
 Grafted types are usually unaffected or at worst mildly damaged.